Probability of Detection PD

-The radar must detect, with greater than or equal to 80% probability at a defined range, a one square meter radar cross section.
+The radar must detect, with greater than or equal to 80% probability at a defined range, a one square meter radar cross-section.
 This relatively bad result is a compromise between the probability of detection and the false alarm rate.
-This means: One of five targets wont be detected by a radar with analogue signal processing.
+This means: One of five targets won't be detected by radar with analog signal processing.

 The older term “Blip Scan Ratio” was renamed to as “Probability of Detection”.